 All bats, unless otherwise noted, will be covered by a Manufacturer's Warranty.
 The typical warranty period is a full twelve (12) month warranty from the date of purchase, although some manufacturers have modified that policy to 400 or 500 Days or 2 years (depending on the item).
 Regardless of the warranty period, the coverage tends to be the same.
-The Manufacturer's Warranty, subject to evaluation, usuallycovers the following defects to items such as: breaking, end cap damage, loose knob, internal rattle, and denting.
+The Manufacturer's Warranty, subject to evaluation, usually covers the following defects to items such as breaking, end cap damage, loose knob, internal rattle, and denting.

-The Manufacturer's Warranty does NOT cover bats that have been “abused, altered in any way or mistreated; bats that have been used in commercial batting cage, bats used after initial failure, etc." For a complete list of the warranty information, please contact the Vendor directly.
+The Manufacturer's Warranty does NOT cover bats that have been “abused, altered in any way or mistreated; bats that have been used in a commercial batting cage, bats used after initial failure, etc." For a complete list of the warranty information, please contact the Vendor directly.
 A few years ago the bat manufacturers decided to handle all returns directly and take it out of the hands of the dealers.
-They do require a RA (Return Authorization) Number so contacting the manufacturer before sending the bat back is a must.
+They do require an RA (Return Authorization) Number so contacting the manufacturer before sending the bat back is a must.